metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 Supported Creo Versions
 -----------------------
-Creo Parametric 2.x and 3.x
+Creo Parametric 3.x

 Deprecated Versions
 -------------------
 Pro/E not supported
 Pro/E assemble_ptc.exe Version: v1.0.008 not supported as of Jan.
 2012
+Creo 1.0 and 2.0 not supported.

 Pre-Conditions
 --------------